+For the upcoming season 2016/17, one more organiser (Vuokatti (FIN)) has joined the calendar.
+This brings the FIS Youth Cup to a total of 4 organisers through the season.
 The athletes in the Youth II category will compete for an overall ranking title in the upcoming winter for the first time.
-Below you will find several different statistics about female participation in Nordic Combined in the past two years: Nordic Combined Ladies attending FIS Youth Cup events 2015 vs. 2016
+Below you will find several different statistics about female participation in Nordic Combined in the past two years Nordic Combined women attending FIS Youth Cup events 2015 vs. 2016